Overview of Session Types

 Example poster proposal

 Poster sessions give participants opportunities to present individual or small group papers.
-For SIOP 2024, in-person posters will be presented during a poster session, where many authors simultaneously present their papers, primarily in a visual medium.
-Virtual posters will be uploaded a as a PDF and presenters have the option of presenting asynchronously through a pre-recorded video.
-Please note that non-empirical submissions advancing theoretical propositions ARE permitted.
+The SIOP Program Committee will group posters by topic area into poster sessions, where many authors simultaneously present their work, primarily in a visual medium.
+Copies of the poster materials will be uploaded as a PDF into the Whova app.
+Please note that nonempirical submissions advancing conceptual work ARE permitted.

 SYMPOSIUM